 }

 Line 8 is the key line in the small program.
-Thanks to the compiler explorer https://godbolt.org/ , it is quite easy to generate the assembler instructions for clang 3.6 with and without maximum optimisation (-03).
+Thanks to the compiler explorer https://godbolt.org/ , it is quite easy to generate the assembler instructions for clang 3.6 with and without maximum optimization (-03).

 Without Optimisation

-With maximum optimisation
+With maximum optimization

 The move operation (movdqa) and the add operation (paddd) use the special registers xmm0 and xmm1.
 Both registers are so-called SSE registers and have 128 Bits.
 SSE stands für Streaming SIMD Extensions.